BasicComputation/x64-lecture/B01 - Create a project with assembly.md

 # Create a project with assembly
-Here I show you how to get started and create a minimal executable for console in assembly.<br>
+- Create a minimal executable for console in assembly.
-It is possible to combine C++ and assemby code.
+- Text editing tips for Visual Studio.

 Download and install Visual Studio, start it. <br>
 https://visualstudio.microsoft.com/

+## Create project, write code, build executable and run it.
 1. Select "Create a new project"

 2. Select C++, Windows, console and then select emty project.
 Press Next.